luca8651/TGAC-6-Nov-2013/version-control/2_Remote.md

-## The story so far...

-So far, we've now seen how we can,
+We've now seen how we can,

 * Host our private repository on GitHub
 * Copy, or clone, our remote repository onto a local machine